 A website designer should be able to provide a rough timeline of how long the project will take.
 Just know that it can never be exact because edits will be part of the design process.
 So, be realistic.

-Also, many times, it is you, the client, who ends up holding up progress on your website.
+Also, many times, you, the client, end up holding up progress on your website.
 With this said, treat people how you want them to treat you.

 If you don’t want a designer making you wait forever for a response, don’t make the designer wait for you.
 It is not only unfair but borderline abusive.